unicef/publicgoods-toolkit/appendix-resources-tools.md

 * [Mozilla's Community Participation Guidelines (CPG)](https://www.mozilla.org/en-US/about/governance/policies/participation/)
-  is a great model to consider copying for your own open source project.
+  is a great model to consider copying for your own open-source project.
 Mozilla's CPG is based on existing best practices and a good amount of hands-on experience and research into creating more inclusive contributor communities.
 Note that it includes a clear